webman-php/webman-manual/resource/doc/en/route.md

 > If the current request does not match any routes configured in `config/route.php`, `$request->route` will be null, meaning that the default route will result in `$request->route` being null.

 ## Handling 404 Errors
-When the route is not found, the default behavior is to return a 404 status code and output the content of `public/404.html`.
+When the route is not found, the default behavior is to return a 404 status code and output 404 content.

 If developers want to intervene in the business process when a route is not found, they can use the fallback route provided by webman using the `Route::fallback($callback)` method.
 For example, the following code logic redirects to the homepage when the route is not found.
 ```php